Templates and Forms

 9) Production & Proofs

-• Peer review: double-anonymised review by ≥2 independent reviewers for research articles; invited content at editor’s discretion.
+Peer review: double-anonymised review by ≥2 independent reviewers; invited content at editor's discretion.

-• Proofs: typeset proofs sent to authors; limit changes to factual corrections and respond promptly to queries to avoid delay.
+Proofs: typeset proofs sent to authors; limit changes to factual corrections; respond promptly.

 10) Pre-submission Author Checklist

-• [ ] Cover letter with novelty & policy disclosures
+☐ Cover letter with novelty and policy disclosures

 Competing Interests